 After finishing this course, the training and experience gained will help you to decide if underwater archaeology is the area of research that you wish to focus on or if you want to continue on with underwater archaeology as a future profession.

 The water is calm and mild in temperature and currant, allowing for excellent diving conditions in a natural and pristine Mediterranean atmosphere.

 Previous knowledge or experience in archaeology or computer systems is not required.

 Field School life & language

 The fieldwork runs 6 hours per day.
-The day will be divided between learning mapping techniques, lab work, exercises, lectures, videos and excursions.
+The day will be divided between learning mapping techniques, lab work, exercises, lectures and videos.
 For every seven course days there are two days off.

 The course is taught in English and Spanish.